soraghallaigh/FH-Training-App-Sencha/README.md

 ## Step 1

-To begin this tutorial download the boilerplate code from <a href="https://github.com/feedhenry/FH-Training-App-Sencha/zipball/boilerplate">this link</a> and copy to your workspace or git clone this link to your workspace and git checkout the boilerplate branch :
+To begin this tutorial download the boilerplate code from <a href="https://github.com/feedhenry/FH-Training-App-Sencha/zipball/boilerplate">this link</a> and copy to your workspace or use the following git commands to setup the project in your workspace:

-git@github.com:feedhenry/FH-Training-App-Sencha.git.

     cd my-workspace-folder
     git clone git@github.com:feedhenry/FH-Training-App-Sencha.git.